The Root Cause of Plantar Fasciitis and How to Cure it

 Plantar fascia pain is caused by micro-fibre tears in the fascia.
 Plantar Fasciitis has long been one of the most misunderstood and poorly treated foot ailments in medical history.
 Current medical opinion promotes lifestyle factors such as age, weight, exercise, excessive time on feet, poor footwear, hard surfaces and bare feet as the cause.
 These are NOT the cause of Plantar Fasciitis.
 At most, they are contributing factors to an existing root source.

 International research shows 9%-10% of adults in Western society will at some time suffer from Plantar fasciitis.
-Which creates a question: If the remaining 90% have similar lifestyles “Why don’t they have this ailment?”.
 After years of research and 100’s of cases our specialist bio-mechanists discovered that in 90% of cases (mild, acute or chronic), the primary source of stress on the plantar fascia proved to be a deviation inward of the Calcaneus (heel bone) on initial ground strike.
-As the heel rolls in (pronating), joints in the foot structure unlock, reducing the arch’s ability to fully support the body.
+As the heel rolls in, joints in the foot structure unlock, reducing the arch’s ability to fully support the body.
 Over time, this creates excessive load on the plantar fascia, causing inflammation and microfibre tears (Plantar Fasciitis).

 Rolling feet over ice bottles or cans